aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/esm2_models/bionemo/slurm/README.md

 ## 6. Pretrain ESM2 models

-Now we are ready to submit distributed training jobs to pretrain `ESM2` models.
-We provide the `train-esm.slurm` script to run training on HyperPod compute nodes with certain GPU resources.
+Now we are ready to submit distributed training jobs to pretrain ESM-2 models.
+We provide the `train-esm.slurm` script to run training on HyperPod compute nodes with respective GPU resources.
 Make sure data paths and model configuration is correct if you are running on custom data.

 Modify the `train-esm.slurm` script according to the actual GPU and EFA cluster resources